JeffSmith-ok/Stock_Project/README.md

 Thirdly, we will use Vectorbt, a backtesting library that allows us to quickly test a variety of trading strategies and retest our simulations.
 We will analyze trading the moving average and see if they provide higher returns.
 We will visualize the return windows with a heat map.
 We will analyze the buy and sell graphs and look at their cumulative returns.
 We will analyze 2000 weight combinations and find the best weight group.
 We will look at the returns and stats on an annual basis.
 Then, we will examine what will happen if we rebalance our portfolio monthly.
 We will finally run the Monte Carlo simulation once again.

-In the future, we will use machine learning to refine our model, make a strong portfolio, reduce computational load and increase efficiency.
+In the future, we will use machine learning to refine our model, make a stronger portfolio, reduce computational load and increase efficiency.
 We will analyze whether more innovative analysis will change our model and reflect on how we can use forecasting to make a better model.

 ---